opendungeon

 The supported deployment story is explicit:

-packages/www: docs, account pages,/create,/create/[id],/gm, changelog, and Supabase-authenticated profile flows. - One
+• Vercel hosts packages/www: docs, account pages, /create, /create/[id], /gm, changelog, and profile flows.

 For a private internet test: